 Yonder Data Solutions is a trading name of Yonder Consulting Limited which is registered in England No. 4153928.
 Registered Office: Northburgh House, 10 Northburgh Street, London EC1V 0AT

-Our analytics team, led by Karsten Shaw, provides expert advice and consultation on advanced analytical methodologies and allows us to offer a seamless and integrated solution with our data collection services.
+Our advanced analytics and data science team, led by Karsten Shaw, provides expert advice and consultation on advanced analytical methodologies and allows us to offer a seamless and integrated solution with our data collection services.

 We ensure that the statistical outputs we provide are in plain English and are commercially focussed, making them easy to communicate with stakeholders and integrate into meaningful insights.

 Please click on the below to view background information on the advanced analytics and data science solutions we offer, and to understand the business questions they answer.

 Driver modelling is a method of forecasting which uses a varied range of techniques, from correlation to regression models or prediction trees (CHAID) in order to investigate the relationship between brand attributes and performance.

 This analysis is a powerful tool which helps brands describe, diagnose or predict their most important KPIs so that they can meet their goals and is packaged in a simple easy-to-understand deliverable.
 Essentially, driver-based planning and modelling enables you to break down the causes behind the effects more plainly, so you can effectively communicate this with your stakeholders.

 Segmentation analysis uses a varied range of techniques, from factor analysis to various forms of cluster analysis in order to divide the market of potential customers into groups, or segments.
 The segments created are composed of customers that respond similarly to marketing strategies and share similar traits such as attitudes, interests or location.